 - Agree to adhere to VTC policies and procedures

 - Commit to mentor a veteran participant for 12 months

 - Attend bi-weekly court sessions

 All forms can be submitted to Phillip Weiner by fax at 336-779-6301 or by mail to PO Box 20099, Winston-Salem, NC 27120.

-Please contact the VTC Coordinator for further inquiries about becoming a mentor:
+Please contact the VTC Mentor for further inquiries about becoming a mentor: